Dmytro-Hrytsyshyn/Todo-List/README.md

-To-Do List
+📝 To-Do List

+🌐 Live Demo

-This is a simple To-Do List web app that allows you to add, search, and delete tasks.
-The project is built with HTML, CSS, and JavaScript (ES6) and runs directly in the browser without a backend.
+A simple and interactive To-Do List web app built with HTML, CSS, and JavaScript (ES6).
+Keep track of your tasks, search through them, and manage your list efficiently — all directly in your browser.

-Features
+✨ Features

-Add new tasks
+✅ Add new tasks quickly

-Search tasks by name
+🔍 Search tasks by name

-Delete individual tasks or all at once
+🗑️ Delete individual tasks or clear all at once

-Display total number of tasks
+📊 See the total number of tasks

-Show a message when the list is empty
+💬 Display a message when the list is empty

-Simple and responsive design
+📱 Responsive and clean design

-Technology Stack
+🛠 Technology Stack

-HTML5
+HTML5 – semantic markup

-CSS3
+CSS3 – styling and layout

-JavaScript (ES6 Modules)
+JavaScript (ES6 Modules) – interactive logic

-GitHub Pages for hosting
+GitHub Pages – free hosting

-Usage
+🚀 Getting Started

 Clone the repository:

 git clone https://github.com/Dmytro-Hrytsyshyn/Todo-List.git

-Open index.html in your browser or run it with Live Server.
+Open index.html in your browser, or run it using Live Server.

-Add tasks, search, or delete them as needed.
+Start adding tasks and manage your to-do list!